Glossary

 Shoulder Sleeve Insignia (SSI)

-Patches intended for wear on the upper portion of the uniform sleeve, near the shoulder seam, primarily used in reference to U.S. Army patches.
-Term also applies to United States Army Air Forces or Air Corps insignia, such as the Army Air Forces patch and World War II Numbered Air Force patches.
+Patches intended for wear on the upper portion of the uniform sleeve, near the shoulder seam, generally used in reference to U.S. Army patches.
+The term also applies to United States Army Air Forces or Air Corps insignia, such as the Army Air Forces patch and World War II Numbered Air Force patches.

 Sinister